What is Real Estate Title?

 The broadest form of Title Assurance is Title Insurance.
 Title Insurance policies are contracts between you and an insurance company.
 Under the terms of the policy, the company ensures that you hold marketable title to the real estate described in the policy.
 Title Insurance policies cover you against defects of title; however, there are exceptions to coverage that will be contained in the policy, and you and your attorney should carefully review the list of exceptions.
 A maximum amount of coverage (typically the purchase price) will be listed in the policy if a defect arises that is covered by the policy.
 The cost of Title insurance is typically higher than an Attorney Opinion or Certificate of Title as Title Insurance covers non-records items, such as fraud, forgery, false impersonation, execution by a minor or insane or incompetent, non-recorded deed(s), undisclosed marriages and/or divorces, but an Attorney Opinion or Certificate of Title do not.

 The cost of title insurance is a filed rate with the State of Ohio Department of Insurance and should be consistent by all providers.
-However the title exam and closing services may vary based on the company you work with.
-Click Here for a Title Insurance Calculator via First American Title.
+However, the title exam and closing services may vary based on the company you work with.
+Further advice regarding a title policy should be found via an attorney.

 Owner's Title insurance is a one-time insurance issuance and will not require additional renewals and does not expire or lapse.
 An Owner's Title Insurance policy will be in effect as long as the buyer or the buyer's heirs own the property.
 (A one-time premium for the entire length of ownership)